vernjan/ctf-writeups/write-ups/HackyEaster2014/README.md

 Solutions for [Hacky Easter Archive](https://he-archive.sieber.space/) 2014.

-Some original challenges are no longer available in the archive and therefore some of them have different numbers.

 - [01 - Your First Egg](ch01/README.md)
 - [02 - Challenge Two](ch02/README.md)
 - [03 - Whooo whooo!](ch03/README.md)